-We lived in a close community, on a small social housing development, in the relatively affluent town of Fareham. in Hampshire.
+We lived in a close community, on a small social housing development, in the relatively affluent town of Fareham, in Hampshire.
 Me, my brother, Mother and Father resided at number 6 Nashe House, a bottom floor, two bedroom maisonette, in a development of 16 dwellings.
-Today was Silver Jubilee day; June 1977 was windy and wet; typical English weather; one of the coldest, wettest Junes of the twentieth century.
-It was twenty five years, since HM Queen Elizabeth ascended the throne and the Country was celebrating in typical British style.
+Today was Silver Jubilee day; June 1977 was windy and raining, typical English weather, and it was one of the coldest, wettest June's of the twentieth century.
+It was twenty-five years, since HM Queen Elizabeth ascended the throne and the Country was celebrating in typical British style.

 Jubilee Day was exciting; it felt like Christmas.
 Hearing crashing and banging outside, shouts and laughter, people mulling about, talking chattering, I ran to my bedroom window.
 The small lane in front of our block was a hive of activity; people outside preparing for the days festivities.
 Different tables, all shapes and sizes; wallpaper, trestle, brown wooden, gate leg, modern 70s formica, all being laid end to end, creating a slightly unsteady, unsightly looking workbench; odd, mismatched, all different heights.
 This was a stage for the events ahead; this was our homage to the Queen, our street party surrounded by neighbours and our chance to play a small part on this momentous day.